Supported source types

 Test with sample data first

-Validate field mapping and data quality with sample files before enabling automated ingestion.
+Validate field mapping and data quality with sample files before uploading production data.